Microencapsulated Glucono-delta-Lactone (eGdL)

-Microencapsulated glucono-delta-lactone (eGdL) is based on food grade glucono-delta-lactone F2500 encapsulated by fully hydrogenated vegetable oil based on palm oil (RSPO certified).
+Microencapsulated glucono-delta-lactone (eGdL) is based on food grade glucono-delta-lactone F2500 encapsulated by fully hydrogenated vegetable oil based on sunflower oil.

 The product is a white free flowing powder.
 When added to aqueous media the encapsulation will protect the GdL against immediate dissolution to gluconic acid.
 Over time the GdL is slowly released in presence of a food matrix, will be transformed into gluconic acid, and will reduce the pH.
 Therefore, it will act as slow acting form of glucono-delta-lactone.

-The microencapsulated GdL P285 and P280 was developed for use as leavening acid in bakery products with a higher stability during storage and slower rate of reaction versus the standard glucono-delta-lactone.
+The microencapsulated GdL S280H, S280T and S290T were developed for use as leavening acid in bakery products with a higher stability during storage and slower rate of reaction versus the standard glucono-delta-lactone.

-Microencapsulated glucono-delta-lactone consists of food grade glucono-delta-lactone and hydrogenated vegetable oil (palm oil).
+Microencapsulated glucono-delta-lactone consists of food grade glucono-delta-lactone and hydrogenated vegetable oil (sunflower oil).
+For different needs depending on the exact application, Jungbunzlauer offers three grades of eGdL, which differ in their coating process and percentage:

 Glucono-delta-lactone: Jungbunzlauer glucono-delta-lactone food grade complies with the Food Chemicals Codex (FCC) and of Commission Regulation (EU) No 231 / 2012.